Junction Boys

-The Junction Boys were the "survivors" of Texas A&M Aggies football coach Bear Bryant's 10-day summer camp in Junction, Texas, beginning September 1, 1954.
+The Junction Boys were the "survivors" of Texas A&M Aggies football coach Bear Bryant's brutal 10-day summer camp in Junction, Texas, beginning September 1, 1954.
 The ordeal became the subject of a 2001 book by Jim Dent, The Junction Boys, and a television movie with the same title produced by ESPN, starring Tom Berenger as Bryant.

 The camp

 Texas A&M University hired Bear Bryant as head football coach in 1954, replacing former coach Raymond George.
 Bryant arrived in College Station on February 8, 1954, and began molding the team.
 He felt that many of the players on the team were weak and not properly trained or coached, and needed a camp away from the distractions on campus.
 He therefore arranged for a camp to be held in the small Hill Country town of Junction, where Texas A&M had a 411-acre (1.7-km2) adjunct campus (now the Texas Tech University Center at Junction).

 At the time of the camp, the Hill Country was experiencing a severe heat wave.
 It was also in the midst of the worst drought in the recorded history of the region, which had already lasted four years and would last another two after the camp.
 According to the National Climatic Data Center, all 10 days of the camp took place in high temperatures, with a few days topping 100 °F (38 °C).

 Practices began before dawn and usually lasted all day, with meetings in the evening until 11pm.
 The oppressive heat combined with the brutal practice schedule was too much for many of the players.
 Each day, fewer and fewer players reported for practice, as many quit the team from illness or disgust.
 The situation was compounded by Bryant's refusal to allow water breaks.
 This practice, now widely recognized as dangerous, was at the time commonly employed by coaches at all levels in an attempt to "toughen up" their players.
 The only relief provided to the players were two towels soaked in cold water; one towel was shared by the offensive players, and one by the defense.
 One of the Junction Boys, future NFL coach Jack Pardee, later said in an interview that some players sweated away 10% of their body weight.